Protective Seal あざらし話

 The Arctic is a crucial zone for futurists.
 It is the crux of our environmental crisis: ice-melts, the ozone hole, permafrost thaw, and atmospheric carbon release.
 It is a cradle of chronic, proliferating repercussions.

-Fusing science, story-telling, contact with locals and surreal, apocalyptic visions, Protective Seal finds a human–environment–machine link, and a medium for the theorization of sentient phenomena, in the AI sensory robot PARO.
+Fusing science, story-telling, contact with locals, and climate data, Protective Seal finds a human–environment–machine link, and a medium for the theorization of sentient phenomena, in the AI sensory robot PARO.

 Protective Seal is assisted by the Japan Science and Technology Agency (JST) through a CREST grant, and is part of the Implicit Information Project at Watanabe Lab.